ariyachlt/Intro_IM/April6/README.md

 </p>

 ## Challenges
 The main challenge I had was  finding a good range to map the input value from the photoresistor.
 The pitch tends to not change much unless I am very close to the photoresistor.
 Then the change is very rapid and difficult to control.
-I tried mapping it to a larger range so I hear the change easier.
+I tried mapping it to a larger range so I hear the change easier but the result is still highly variable depending on which time of the day you use the device.

 ## Discoveries
 1. You don't need a seperate pitches.h file defining the notes with the frequencies (ex. ```#define NOTE_E5  659```).
 You can just declare the notes as integers as they are frequency readings (ex. ```int NOTE_E5 = 659```).